Sepide-Masoudi/kubeflow-data-sharing-pipeline/README.md

 *  **Report dashboard**

 This module provide bar and pie plots that shows the energy consumption of the pipelines and each of their process.

+** Start working **

+First you need to upload your config file in the YAML format in \data path.
+There is already a test sample for experiment.